sedos-project/sedos_upload/README.md

 This script is for uploading result data to OEP and register scenario data on databus (similar to `main.py`, but with fixed table to upload data to).
 Run `python results.py` to update results data to table (`sedos_results.csv` must be placed in upload folder)
+3. `databus.py`
+Currently, this script allows deleting of artifacts on databus including all of its versions.
+So be careful!

 ## Credentials